raquel-romao/application_leukocare/README.md

 I had to call differential expression using the library DESeq2 between two sets of RNA-seq samples (control and disease) and then, obtain a list of differential expressed genes at False Discovery Rate (i.e. padj) after 0.05, and define which ones of them are up and which ones are down regulated (part 1 of the script).

-Aditionally, I had to use the list of Tumour Suppressor Genes (TSGs) and oncogenes from the [COSMIC database](https://cancer.sanger.ac.uk/census) and find out if TSGs and/or oncogenes over-repressented among over- or under-expressed genes, while assessing statistical significance of the enrichment, if any (part 2 of the script).
+Additionally, I had to use the list of Tumour Suppressor Genes (TSGs) and oncogenes from the [COSMIC database](https://cancer.sanger.ac.uk/census) and find out if TSGs and/or oncogenes over-represented among over- or under-expressed genes, while assessing statistical significance of the enrichment, if any (part 2 of the script).